sravitham/Credit_Card_Approval_Project/README.md

 ![image](https://user-images.githubusercontent.com/99145651/187246959-508cbd8d-009a-4db8-b8e7-6fc68c7f83ae.png)

- In this project, The APR Group will utilize a datset to determine Credit Card Approval thruogh Machine Learning.
-The structure will be as follows —
+ In this project, The APR Group will collect data related to determining credit card approval.
+Therefore, revelant details such as annual income, occcuputation type, job experience and other features utilize in a datset to determine Credit Card Approval through Machine Learning.

 ## Tasks
-* Loading and viewing the dataset.
+* Load the dataset.
+* Manipulate data.
-* To manipulate data, if there are any missing entries in the dataset.
+* Analyze the dataset.
-* To perform exploratory data analysis on dataset.
+* Pre-process data.
-* To pre-process data before applying machine learning model to the dataset.
+* Apply machine learning model.
-* To apply machine learning model that can predict whether an applicant approval for a credit card will be accepted or not.
 * Deploy a web application to Heroku

+# Datasets

+application_record.csv

+credit_record.csv

 ## Importing Libraries
 Importing necessary libraries such as NumPy for linear algebra, pandas for data processing, seaborn, and matplotlib for data visualizations.